How To Handle Staged Car Accidents

-This occurs when a scam artist will wait for your car to proceed through an intersection and then jam the gas pedal and T-bone your vehicle.
-When the police arrive, phony witnesses will then claim you were the one who ran the stop sign or traffic signal.
+In this scenario, a scam artist will wait for your car to proceed through an intersection and then jam the gas pedal and T-bone your vehicle.
+When the police arrive, phony witnesses, also known as “shady helpers,” will then claim you were the one who ran the stop sign or traffic signal.

-This occurs in heavy traffic.
-When the scam artist notices you're attempting to switch lanes, he or she will wave you ahead.
-But then as you attempt to maneuver into the lane, the scam artist will gun the gas, causing a collision with your car.
-When the police arrive he or she will deny ever providing a courtesy wave, placing you at fault.
+In this scam, the other driver will notice your attempt to switch lanes and subsequently wave you ahead.
+As you attempt to maneuver into the lane, he will accelerate, causing a collision with your car.
+When the police arrive, he will deny ever providing a courtesy wave, placing you at fault.

 Swoop and Stop